fordpic/code-everyday/log.md

 Today's Progress: JavaScript coding challenges, studied for my Cloud Practitioner AWS Exam.

 Thoughts: Today I went down the rabbit hole of learning AWS front to back at a surface level for their Cloud Practitioner cert.
 Not only do I think working towards & achieving this certification will make me a better developer, but I believe that it will overall make me think differently about things, & approach problems from a different angle.
 I'm always looking for ways to improve my problem solving skills!

+Day 19: April 25, 2021

+Today's Progress: Studied more for the AWS Cloud Practioner Exam.

+Thoughts: Today I just spent a few hours studying for the Cloud Practitioner cert, as I will be taking that exam in a week's time.
+I feel a bit strange today, as tomorrow we present our final capstone projects & wrap up our coding bootcamp - and what a journey it was!
+More on that tomorrow :)